VSaiKiran93/ChatMingle/README.md

 # WhisprNet
-A Chat Application developed in Python
+A Chat Application developed in Python.